kaeittiwut/simple-lumen-microservices/README.md

 $ php -S localhost:8000 -t public
 ```

-**Managing Clients**
+**Managing Clients:**

 The simplest way to create a client is using the passport:client Artisan command.
-After this we will have the **_Client Secret_** for further use.

 ```bash
 $ php artisan passport:client
 ```

+After this we will have the **_Client Secret_** for further use.

 **Author Service:**